probablyquill/PythonC8/README.md

 # PythonC8
-Quick and dirty Chip-8 Emulator written in python and using pygame.
+Quick and dirty Chip-8 Emulator written in python, using pygame.

 Requires python version 3.10 or higher due to the use of match (switch statements).